aerospike/aerospike-client-python/doc/client.rst

          * A wildcard function is available :meth:`aerospike.CDTWildcard`.
          * An infinite function is available :meth:`aerospike.CDTInfinite`.

-        Those values are for comparison only and will not be saved in the data.
+        Those values are for comparison only and will not be saved in the database.

     .. seealso:: `Lists (Data Types) <https://www.aerospike.com/docs/guide/cdt-list.html>`_.